jmcmenamy/6.5830_final_project/README.md

 1. navigate to `go-db-2024` directory
 2. run `go run main.go`
 3. run `\i ../tpch_raw_data/catalog.txt`
 4. This will by default only load some of the data, jumping to random offsets in the file on each query.
+The description in main.go describes how to change the arguments to change the behavior.
+* `\i ../tpch_raw_data/catalog.txt false All` will load all the data
+* `\i ../tpch_raw_data/catalog.txt false Stat` will load a randomly sampled subset of the data, while ensuring all loaded rows containing non-outlier values based on precomputed per-column statistics.
-The description in main.go describes how to change the arguments to change the behavior, but `\i ../tpch_raw_data/catalog.txt false All` will load all the data, and `\i ../tpch_raw_data/catalog.txt false` will read some of the data each time, but not use a metadata file to keep track of offsets that have been read
+* `\i ../tpch_raw_data/catalog.txt false` will read some of the data each time, but not use a metadata file to keep track of offsets that have been read